er-rajeshmlavi/bedrock-chat/README.md

 - **--disable-ipv6**: Disable connections over IPv6. (default: enabled)
 - **--allowed-signup-email-domains**: Comma-separated list of allowed email domains for sign-up. (default: no domain restriction)
 - **--bedrock-region**: Define the region where bedrock is available. (default: us-east-1)
-- **--repo-url**: The custom repo of Bedrock Chat to deploy, if forked or custom source control. (default: https://github.com/aws-samples/bedrock-chat.git)
+- **--repo-url**: The custom repo of Selira Chat to deploy, if forked or custom source control. (default: https://github.com/aws-samples/bedrock-chat.git)
-- **--version**: The version of Bedrock Chat to deploy. (default: latest version in development)
+- **--version**: The version of Selira Chat to deploy. (default: latest version in development)
 - **--cdk-json-override**: You can override any CDK context values during deployment using the override JSON block.
 This allows you to modify the configuration without editing the cdk.json file directly.

 Example usage: